linghaosong/ReFloat/README.md

     sh run_gpu.sh

-4.4 To obtain the GPU BiCG exception residual
+4.4 To obtain the GPU BiCG execution residual

 First, edit the script run_gpu.sh to set